 Goddess Mahakali, Bhavani, Durga together with lord Shiva are worshipped.
 On the seventh, eighth, ninth, and tenth day of Dashain; he-goats, rams, buffaloes, cocks are sacrificed for the goddesses at temples.

 Dashain reveals different myths in common.
 There was supposed to be a tussle between demons and goddesses on the first ninth day of Dashain.

 The Kalratri (night of horror ) falls on the ninth night of Dashain when there was a clash between demon and goddess.
 The giant, Mahishasur was killed by goddess Durga on the tenth day.

 It also symbolizes the victory of virtue over vice.
-According to holy Ramayana, it is the triumph of Ram upon Ravan.
+According to the holy Ramayana, it is the triumph of Ram upon Ravan.
 Therefore, the following day, Vijay Dashami brings all people to celebrate in a special way.

 Vijay Dashami lies on the tenth day of Dashain.
 It is the most popular of all.
-Everyone receives Tika, Jamara, and blessing from elders.
+Everyone receives Tika, Jamara, and blessings from elders.
 It’s a day to unite every family under the same roof as a fraternity.

 Children visit maternal uncles to receive Tika and Jamara.
 Jamara on the tenth day is plucked and offered to goddess Durga.
-Then, it is put on people’s heads as an omen of goddesses and her blessings.
+Then, it is put on people’s heads as an omen of goddesses and their blessings.